Soumya-RD/todoApplication/README.md

 # Todo Application
 A simple Todo application built with React Native for the front-end, Node.js with Express.js for the back-end, and MongoDB for the database.
 This app allows users to
-create,
+→ create,
-read,
+→ read,
-update, and
+→ update, and
-delete todo items.
+→ delete todo items.

 # Features
-Create new todo items
+→ Create new todo items
-Read existing todo items
+→ Read existing todo items
-Update todo items
+→ Update todo items
-Delete todo items
+→ Delete todo items
-User authentication (if applicable)
+→ User authentication
-Responsive design
+→ Responsive design